CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Effects*: Grab the ground and *wrench* it with telekinesis, knocking everyone nearby off their feet and doing 30 to 80 plus 2.5 to 7 bash damage to the entirety of the terrain in the area of effect.
 Terrain in the area also has a 10% chance of cracking, becoming rubble or a pit.<br />
 *Prerequisites*: Wrecking Ball 8 *or* Wave of Force 13, Mindhammer 10 *or* Enhance Strength 12 <br />

+# Telepathy

+**Passive Power: Telepathic Suggestion**: Influence the attitude of those the psion is speaking to, increasing Persuade, Lie, and Intimidate chances by 5% plus 1.5% times the psion's highest-leveled telepathy power.

+## Concentration Trance (C)
+*Difficulty*: 1<br />
+*Target*: Self<br />
+*Duration*: 9 minutes and 20 seconds to 17 minutes and 13 seconds, plus 2 minutes and 12 seconds to 10 minutes and 5 seconds per power level<br />
+*Stamina Cost*: 4000, minus 175 per level to a minimum of 1500<br />
+*Channeling Time*: 300 moves, minus 12 moves per level to a minimum of 150<br />
+*Effects*: The psion enters a trance that facilitates learning, adding learning focus equal to 2.5 * the power level.
+The trance takes up most of the psion's concentration, however, increasing movement cost by 3x and reducing vision range the same as the nearsighted trait.
+The trance requires more intense concentration and cannot be sustained in combat.<br />
+*Prerequisites*: Starting power<br />

+## Sense Minds (C)
+*Difficulty*: 2<br />
+*Target*: Self<br />
+*Duration*: 1 minute 30 seconds to 10 minutes, plus 26 seconds to 2 minutes and 11 seconds per power level<br />
+*Stamina Cost*: 3500, minus 115 per level to a minimum of 1500<br />
+*Channeling Time*: 500 moves<br />
+*Effects*: Sense all sapient living beings within 2 squares per power level around the psion.
+This includes all humans, sapient aliens such as mi-go or triffids (but not the triffids' vegetal defense biotechnology), most mutants who are not too far gone, Nether beings, and cyborgs, and excludes animals and robots.<br />
+*Prerequisites*: Starting power<br />

+## Telepathic Shield (C)
+*Difficulty*: 2<br />
+*Target*: Self<br />
+*Duration*: 3 minutes to 12 minutes, plus 15 to 36 seconds per power level<br />
+*Stamina Cost*: 2500, minus 125 per level to a minimum of 500<br />
+*Channeling Time*: 100 moves, minus 6.5 moves per level to a minimum of 10<br />
+*Effects*: Place a shield over the psion's mind, preventing telepathic assault and also rendering the psion immune to the attacks of flaming eyes and the personal effects of portal storms.
+The psion is immune to telepathic damag and most telepathy-related effects while this power is active.<br />
+*Prerequisites*: Concentration Trance 5<br />

+## Mood Stabilization (C)
+*Difficulty*: 3<br />
+*Target*: Self (or dialogue)<br />
+*Duration*: 16 minutes and 21 seconds to 42 minutes, plus 6 minutes and 21 seconds to 14 minutes and 59 seconds per power level<br />
+*Stamina Cost*: 5000, minus 125 per level to a minimum of 2000<br />
+*Channeling Time*: 300 moves, minus 9.5 moves per level to a minimum of 150<br />
+*Effects*: Further edit the psion's mind, removing negatie thoughts and improving moods.
+Adds a morale bonus of +10 (building up to a maximum of 25).
+It may also be used in dialogue to calm down angry NPCs.<br />
+*Prerequisites*: Concentration Trance 6, Sense Minds 5<br />

 # Teleportation

 **Passive Power: Spacial Recalibration**: Immunity to teleglow and a small chance to avoid incoming damage: a 1% chance per attack plus 0.5% times the psion's highest-leveled teleportation power.